OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Check the Handler Method

-Even if the deep link is correctly verified you should carefully analyze the logic of the handler method and pay special attention to **deep links being used to transmit data** (which is controlled externally, e.g. by the user or any other app).
+Even if the deep link is correctly verified, the logic of the handler method should be carefully analyzed.
+Pay special attention to **deep links being used to transmit data** (which is controlled externally by the user or any other app).

 First, obtain the name of the Activity from the Android Manifest `<activity>` element which defines the target `<intent-filter>` and search for usage of [`getIntent`](https://developer.android.com/reference/android/content/Intent#getIntent(java.lang.String) "getIntent()") and [`getData`](https://developer.android.com/reference/android/content/Intent#getData%28%29 "getData()").
 This general approach of locating these methods can be used across most applications when performing reverse engineering and is key when trying to understand how the application uses deep links and handles any externally provided input data and if it could be subject to any kind of abuse.